 It should be noted that village boundaries only exist for Longdon and Upper Longdon.
 Green Belt policies therefore continue to apply to Longdon Green and Gentleshaw and across the remainder of the plan area.
+Care must be taken to ensure future development does not lead to creeping encroachment into the Green Belt, leading to the merging of settlements.

 The Principles and Objectives that underpin Housing Number 5 and 6

 NPPF - Paragraphs 50,55,58,60 and 87-89.

-Lichfield District Plan Strategy (2015): Strategic Priorities 2,5 and 12.
+Lichfield District Plan Strategy (2015):

+Strategic Priorities 2,5 and 12.
 Core Policies 1 and 6.
 Development Management Policy: H2: Provision of Affordable Homes.
-BE1: High Quality Development Policy Rural 1: Rural Areas.
+BE1: High Quality Development

+Policy Rural 1: Rural Areas.
 Rural Development SPD (2015).